-The architectural team of Moreau Kusunoki and Genton envisage the new Powerhouse as a hyper-platform, a building with many functions and limitless potential.
+The architectural team of Moreau Kusunoki and Genton envisage Powerhouse Parramatta as a hyper-platform, a building with many functions and limitless potential.
 The built form will tread lightly on the site, creating a porous ground plane.
 The architecture will open up towards the river, providing generous public space and creating an open 24-hour precinct.
 A three-dimensional layer of interstitial space, known in Japan as ‘mâ’ will provide transparent connecting spaces full of natural light.

 Seven large-scale presentation spaces are at the core of the Powerhouse.
 These immense volumes will act as continual social and cultural amplifiers.
 The exterior structural frame will hold these spaces, facilitating dynamic programming by providing total interior flexibility.
 The Powerhouse will transcend scale to exist simultaneously as both intimate and iconic.